oliverjam/jaredhill-v2/src/work/standard-bank.md

 ## Further Testing

-Having iterated on the designs, high fidelity prototypes were built out and two more rounds of usability testing were carried out (some examples of iterated prototypes can be seen [here](https://www.figma.com/proto/RNCDu8Meas2WZy10idkSHp/Trade-Core-Flow-Graveyard-V1-Copy?page-id=9%3A12824&node-id=9%3A12830&viewport=17219%2C5841%2C1&scaling=min-zoom) and [here](https://www.figma.com/proto/WbNvmbAC17klnswBZLgfC3jL/Trade-Core-Flow-Graveyard-V1?page-id=333%3A64285&node-id=334%3A1924&viewport=1205%2C3073%2C0.07156255096197128&scaling=min-zoom)).
+Having iterated on the designs, high fidelity prototypes were built out and two more rounds of usability testing were carried out (an example of one of the iterated prototypes can be seen [here](https://www.figma.com/proto/JhZjQ8jdLqXgA94kPkakhd/Trade-Core---Flow-Graveyard-V1-(Copy)?page-id=86%3A7032&node-id=87%3A7508&viewport=2357%2C1548%2C0.13&scaling=scale-down-width&starting-point-node-id=87%3A11694&hide-ui=1]).
 We learnt lots and lots of things — a few of the key findings are below.

 {% image "https://cdn-images-1.medium.com/max/8064/1*UCzN2lpYDXL4m7nPB9FbPA.jpeg", "We drove around Kampala, running tests in clients’ offices using this setup." %}